Welcome to Root 5 Farm

-We take great pride in the freshness and quality of our product, and we carefully harvest our crops at the peak of ripeness.
-During the height of the season, we harvest three times each week to ensure our customers receive the freshest produce possible.
+We take great pride in the freshness and quality of our product, and we carefully harvest our crops by hand at the peak of ripeness.
+During the height of the season, we harvest almost every day of the week to ensure our customers receive the freshest produce possible.
 We also work closely with Willing Hands and the Bradford Senior Center to donate extra wholesome food to neighbors in need.

 Season extension is important for farming in our northern climate.
-We have two 30' x 98' unheated high tunnels at the farm.
+We have three 30' x 98' unheated high tunnels at the farm.
 Early spring crops can be sown inside our high tunnels while there is still snow on the fields outside.
 Heat loving crops like tomatoes, cucumbers, and peppers can be grown in the tunnels during the summer to get an earlier harvest and to protect plants from heavy rains and diseases.
-Hardy greens, like spinach, can be grown in the high tunnels to ensure a fresh supply of greens during the winter months.
+Hardy greens, like spinach and kale, can be grown in the high tunnels to ensure a fresh supply of greens during the winter months.

 A good, clean water source is essential for vegetable growing.
 Our irrigation system is necessary because of the farm’s light sand loam soils and regular watering is important for healthy plant growth.
 We irrigate primarily in the spring and early summer, as we are seeding and transplanting many new crops in the fields.
 We draw our irrigation water from the Connecticut River and also from our well.
 Well water is tested annually.